 What destinations are selling best for you right now?

-With the Jubilee of Mercy coming up later this year, and the Luther500 Festival occurring in 2017, we’re seeing a tremendous interest in travel to Italy, France and Germany.
+We’re seeing a tremendous interest in travel to Italy, France and Germany.
 We have local offices in these countries, which helps us deliver the most authentic experiences to our customers.
 Spain, Portugal, and Central Europe have always been top-selling destinations as well.

 In 2015, we also have seen a growth in domestic travel within the USA and Canada which has been enabled with our company investment in group hotel sourcing teams and destination experts.